variable-defender/modern-cicd-with-github-and-aws-codepipeline/README.md

 # Hotel Room Management System

-his is a malicious change
+This is a malicious change

 This project is a web application for managing hotel rooms, allowing users to view, add, and list room information.